abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 **Conclusion:** a substantially better architecture lifts performance across the board but cannot manufacture signal from 15 training examples.
 The binding constraint is data, not model.

-*Caveat: the two models were trained with their conventional recipes (different epoch counts and augmentation stacks), so this compares architectures as normally trained rather than isolating architecture alone.*
+*Caveat: the two models were trained with their conventional recipes (different epoch counts, augmentation stacks, and TTA), so this compares architectures as normally trained rather than isolating architecture alone.*

 ---

 ## 8. Engineering

-The model is served through a FastAPI service (JSON detections, annotated-image endpoint, DICOM support, input validation with size limits and graceful error handling), a React frontend with client-side threshold filtering and per-class toggles, and a Gradio app deployed on Hugging Face Spaces.
+**Serving.** The deployed demo runs YOLOv8s on Hugging Face Spaces via Gradio, accepting PNG, JPG, and DICOM.
+A FastAPI service provides JSON detections, an annotated-image endpoint, DICOM support, and input validation with size limits and graceful error handling.
+A React frontend adds client-side threshold filtering and per-class toggles.

+**Model swap.** Moving from Faster R-CNN to YOLOv8s required refitting calibration against the new score distribution — the previous curve was fitted to a different model and would have produced wrong confidences.
+The inference engine was rewritten while keeping the public interface identical (`predict`, `draw_detections`, `read_dicom`), so the API, tests, and demo needed no changes.
+The existing test suite served as the regression check.

-Practices applied: 7 endpoint tests covering happy paths and error cases; calibration validated on held-out data and shipped; version-independent artifact storage; honest scoping throughout.
+**Practices.** 7 endpoint tests covering happy paths and error cases, running in CI on every push; calibration validated on held-out data before deployment; version-independent artifact storage; honest scoping throughout.

 ---